Categories

 Ćevapčići (Ćevapi), kajmak, and aivar

 It is better to stand in line at restaurants with a grill or go into smaller bikes, which smell of grilled coals and meat.
-Because it is here that the food that the locals themselves eat is prepared.
-For example, a dish such as Ćevapčići (Ćevapi); minced beef and lamb rolls seasoned with onion, garlic, parsley, and a mixture of spices such as cumin, chili, mint, fennel, etc. - depending on the chef.
+Because it is here that locals eat the food they prepare themselves.
+For example, a dish such as Ćevapčići (Ćevapi), minced beef and lamb rolls seasoned with onion, garlic, parsley, and a mixture of spices such as cumin, chili, mint, fennel, etc., depending on the chef.

 A simple way to prepare Ćevapčići (Ćevapi) at home: